takenotice/takenotice/README.md

 - 👋 Hi, I’m @takenotice
-- 🌱 I’m currently learning Python & JS, and looking to find my first programming job.
+- 🌱 I’m currently learning Python & JS, and looking to find a programming job.

 <!---
 takenotice/takenotice is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.